Limit Theorems for step reinforced random walks with regularly varying memory

 \section{Abstract}

-We study and prove limit theorems for the generalized step reinforced random walks.
-The random walker, starting from the origin, takes the first step according to the first element of an innovation sequence.
-Then in subsequent epochs, it recalls a past epoch with probability proportional to the corresponding entry of a regularly varying sequence (called \textit{memory sequence}) $\{\mu_n\}$ of index $\gamma>-1$; recalls the step taken in the selected epoch with probability $p$ (called \textit{recollection probability}) and repeats it, or with probability $1-p$ takes a step according to the corresponding element of the innovation sequence.
-The innovation sequence is assumed to be independently and identically distributed with mean zero.
-We study the corresponding step reinforced random walk process with linearly scaled time as an r.c.l.l.\ function on $[0, \infty)$ with Skorohod metric and the corresponding Borel $\sigma$-field.
-We prove law of large numbers for the linearly scaled process almost surely and in $L^1$ for all possible values of $p$ and $\gamma$.
-The convergence is in $L^2$ when the innovation variables have finite variance.
+We study and prove limit theorems for a class of generalized step reinforced random walks.
+At every step, the walker chooses a step from the past with probability proportional to a given regularly varying sequence, called the memory sequence.
+Then it either repeats the chosen step with probability $p$ or uses an innovation with probability $1-p$.
+We provide functional law of large numbers for the linearly scaled process, viewed at a linearly scaled time.
+The convergence is almost sure and in $L^1$ under finite mean assumption of the innovation steps.
+A stronger finite variance assumption gives us $L^2$ convergence.